JoeHGeoghegan/FinTechPortfolio/Sandbox/README.md

-# IT IS FULL OF SAND
+# IT IS JUST A SANDBOX
 ![Inconceivable!!!](img/DSC08181.jpg)
 ## We are just swell people by well
 ### No more rhymes now, I mean it.